nicolaspanel/node-svm/README.md

   * `NU-SVR` with `var svm = new nodesvm.NuSVR(options)` (regression)
  * `ONE-CLASS` SVM is not supported for now

-More examples are available in the [same name folder](https://github.com/nicolaspanel/node-svm/tree/master/examples).
+More examples are available in the [examples folder](https://github.com/nicolaspanel/node-svm/tree/master/examples).

 ## Initialization
-Options with default values are listed below :
+All possible options with default values are listed below :
 ```javascript
 var nodesvm = require('node-svm');